 Where can I find classes or training?

 FCTO funding the development of fuel cell education modules.
 These include general education courses, specialized science and engineering courses, minor and concentration programs, curriculum modules, internships, lab classes and kits, and textbook chapters.
 These modules are conducted at several universities, including.

 - University of North Dakota

-These projects are designed to introduce hydrogen and fuel cell technology to students across the country—educating the scientists, engineers, and potential end users of tomorrow.
-To learn more about these and other education opportunities visit http://www.fuelcells.org/ced/education.html
+These projects were designed to introduce hydrogen and fuel cell technology to students across the country—educating the scientists, engineers, and potential end users of tomorrow.
+To learn more about these and other education opportunities visit: http://www.fuelcells.org/ced/education.html

 The National Training and Education Resource (NTER), developed by the U.S. Department of Energy, is a set of Web and learning technologies that can reduce costs while simultaneously greatly enhancing organizations' education and training capabilities.
 Several NTER courses are available in the Hydrogen and Fuel Cells sector: